Operation Crime Watch

 - Increasing visibility of neighborhood public safety groups through signage and neighborhood safety walks

 Crime Watch Numbers

-In addition, the Mayor’s Office on Criminal Justice works with the Baltimore Police Department to assign individual Crime Watch numbers.
+In addition, the Mayor's Office of Neighborhood Safety and Engagement works with the Baltimore Police Department to assign individual Crime Watch numbers.
 A confidential, unique, seven-digit number assigned by the police department.
 You can use it to report crime and suspicious activity without telling your identity to the police officer who answers the call.
 You can apply for a Crime Watch Number here.

 See our Reporting Crime & Grime section for more tips on reporting crime.